said-codes/fullstack-bootcamp/README.md

-# FullStack Bootcamp by Midudev and the FullSackOpen Course
+# FullStack Bootcamp by Midudev and the FullStackOpen Course
 Full stack bootcamp